rukai/PF_Sandbox/documentation/compiling.md

 Install rust via https://www.rustup.rs/
 Do a custom install and select nightly all other settings default.

-sudo apt-get install libssl-dev libusb-1.0-0-dev cmake libvulkan-dev vulkan-utils libudev-dev
+sudo apt-get install libssl-dev libusb-1.0-0-dev pkg-config cmake libvulkan-dev vulkan-utils libudev-dev

 You will also need vulkan drivers:
 *   Intel: sudo apt-get install mesa-vulkan-drivers